esphome/esphome-docs/guides/getting_started_command_line.rst

 .. note::

-    Alternatively, you can flash the binary using :ref:`esptool <esphome-esptool>`.
+    Alternatively, you can flash the binary using :ref:`ESPHome Web or esptool <esphome-esptool>`.

 Now when you go to the Home Assistant **Integrations** screen (under **Configuration** panel), you should see the ESPHome device show up in the discovered section (although this can take up to 5 minutes).